moiatgit/rustbook/src/ch02-00-guessing-game-tutorial.md

 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-01/src/main.rs:all}}
 ```

-<span class="caption">Listing 2-1: Code that gets a guess from the user and
+<span class="caption">Llistat 2-1: Code that gets a guess from the user and
 prints it</span>

 This code contains a lot of information, so let’s go over it line by line.
 To